wp-plugins/gravity-forms-related-fields/readme.txt

 == Description ==

-A plugin to dynamically populate Gravity Form fields with form submissions.

-Any multiple choice field (select, checkbox or radio) can be mapped to have the submission entries of another form as their values.
+Any Gravity Form multiple choice field (select, checkbox or radio) can be mapped to have the submission entries of another form as their values.

 To create related fields edit a Gravity Form and go to 'Related Fields' from the Form Settings menu.